-Except for K. Hovnanian, the issuer of the notes, our home mortgage subsidiaries, joint ventures and subsidiaries holding interests in our joint ventures and certain of our title insurance subsidiaries, we and each of our subsidiaries are guarantors of the Existing Term Loan Facility (as defined below), the Unsecured Revolving Credit Facility (as defined below) and senior secured notes and senior notes outstanding at January 31, 2018 (collectively, the "Notes Guarantors").
+Except for K. Hovnanian, the issuer of the notes and borrower under our credit facilities, our home mortgage subsidiaries, joint ventures and subsidiaries holding interests in our joint ventures and certain of our title insurance subsidiaries, we and each of our subsidiaries are guarantors of the Secured Term Loan Facility (as defined below), the Unsecured Revolving Credit Facility (as defined below) and the senior secured notes and senior notes outstanding at April 30, 2018 (collectively, the "Notes Guarantors").
 In addition to the Notes Guarantors, the 5.0% Senior Secured Notes due 2021 (the "5.0% 2021 Notes"), the 2.0% Senior Secured Notes due 2021 (the "2.0% 2021 Notes" and together with the 5.0% 2021 Notes, the "2021 Notes") and the 9.5% 2020 Notes (defined below) collectively with the 2021 Notes, the "JV Holdings Secured Group Notes") are guaranteed by K. Hovnanian JV Holdings, L.L.C. and its subsidiaries, except for certain joint ventures and joint venture holding companies (collectively, the "JV Holdings Secured Group").
 Members of the JV Holdings Secured Group do not guarantee K. Hovnanian's other indebtedness.